If you’re like most of the world’s population, one of your top three new year’s resolutions must be: I have to lose weight.

 “Some oils are actually beneficial such as olive oil and oils found in nuts, they increase the body’s HDL (High Density Lipoproteins) which protects the heart from cholesterol,” he said.
 Another issue is that low fat diets make people tired and feel that they are unable to function.

-Fats are also important for some neurological diseases.
+Fats are also important for neurological diseases.
 “The nerves are covered by fat and consuming a low-fat diet could be harmful,” said Aboulgheit.

 Cut to the Chase